If You Want More Inner Peace

 Question: "I used to mediate regularly but stopped.
 Now with Inner Peace Meditation I am finding it difficult to quieten my mind and let the thoughts pass.”

-Inner Peace Meditation works by relaxing into effortlessness.
+Inner Peace Meditation works by relaxing into effortlessness – by doing nothing.
 You say that you used to meditate.
 There are many different types of meditation and many of those, such as mindfulness, require that you focus your attention and concentrate on getting rid of thoughts, or on how you are sitting, your breath, a thought, a sound, or an image – any of which require that you exert some effort to DO those things.
 Perhaps the meditation you did in the past required such efforts and so now you are expecting Inner Peace Meditation to require effort.
 Also, you say you are finding it difficult to quieten your mind and let the thoughts pass, which suggests that you may be exerting effort trying to quiet your mind and in letting the thoughts pass.

 Again, Inner Peace Meditation works by relaxing into effortlessness.
 When you exert effort and try to DO Inner Peace Meditation it does not work, and such effort may even give you a headache.